About Strep Throat in Infants

 - Throat culture: In some cases, a doctor may perform a throat culture by culturing throat samples from a swab for further analysis.

 It's important to note that these examinations, tests, and procedures should be performed by healthcare professionals.
 They can accurately diagnose strep throat in infants and determine its severity.
 If you suspect your infant has strep throat or if their symptoms worsen or change after the initial examination, follow up with your healthcare provider.
+Because strep throat is uncommon in infants, healthcare providers may not always perform testing unless there is a known exposure or strong indication of bacterial infection.

-The goals of treatment for strep throat in Infants are to alleviate symptoms, speed up recovery, prevent complications, and reduce the spread of the infection.
+The goals of treatment for strep throat in infants are to alleviate symptoms, speed up recovery, prevent complications, and reduce the spread of the infection.
 Here are the recommended treatments and how they work:

 - Medication types: Antibiotics are prescribed to infants with strep throat.
 These medications destroy the bacteria causing the infection, helping to clear the throat and reduce symptoms.
 The most common antibiotic used is penicillin, but alternatives are available for those allergic to penicillin.